-In Chapter 22 "Secured Transactions and Suretyship" we turn to acceptance of security by the seller or lender for financing the balance of the payment due.
-Key to this area is the law of secured transactions (Article 9).
+In Chapter 21 "Secured Transactions and Suretyship" we turn to acceptance of security by the seller or lender for financing the balance of the payment due.
+Key to this area is the law of secured transactions (Article 9), but other types of security (e.g., mortgages and suretyship) not covered in the UCC will also be discussed in Chapter 22 "Mortgages and Nonconsensual Liens".
+Chapter 20 "Consumer Credit Transactions" covers consumer credit transactions and Chapter 23 "Bankruptcy" covers bankruptcy law; these topics are important for all creditors, even those lacking some form of security.